Table of Contents

 Cloud computing—a broad term that describes the move to the cloud and a mobile workforce—has brought new security and compliance risks.
-Cloud account takeover, oversharing of data and usage of unapproved cloud applications present big challenges to security teams.
+Cloud account takeover, data oversharing and usage of unapproved cloud applications present big challenges to security teams.
 That’s why gaining visibility into and control over IT-approved applications is critical to cloud security.
-Many organisations are looking to secure Microsoft Office 365, Google G Suite, Box, Dropbox, Salesforce, Slack, AWS, ServiceNow and more.
+Many organisations want to secure Microsoft Office 365, Google G Suite, Box, Dropbox, Salesforce, Slack, AWS, ServiceNow, and more.

 Cloud security helps organisations protect users from cloud-based threats by:

-- Revealing what cloud computing platforms and services their users are accessing.
+- Revealing what cloud computing platforms and services their users access.

 - Monitoring cloud computing activity to detect attacks and user actions that unintentionally put the organisation at risk.

 - Preventing cyber-attackers and other unauthorised users from accessing sensitive data and resources.

 Unlike traditional cybersecurity solutions focusing on perimeter and network security, cloud security leverages a data-centric approach to prevent unauthorised access, such as authorisation processes, data encryption, and multi-factor authentication.

 As part of the information security model known as the CIA triad, cloud security works by maintaining the Confidentiality, Integrity, and Availability of data and operates in three primary cloud environments: public, private, and hybrid cloud services.
 The appropriate environment depends on the type of individual or organisation using cloud security, the nature of their business, and data needs.

 Organisations use cloud computing and cloud-based collaboration or messaging tools to share files and information with colleagues and partners.
 At the same time, they can put regulated data and intellectual property (IP), such as trade secrets, engineering designs, and other sensitive corporate data, at risk.